openai/whisper/README.md

 print(result.text)
 ```

+## More examples

+Please use the [🙌 Show and tell](https://github.com/openai/whisper/discussions/categories/show-and-tell) category in Discussions for sharing more example usages of Whisper and third-party extensions such as web demos, integrations with other tools, ports for different platforms, etc.

 ## License

 The code and the model weights of Whisper are released under the MIT License.
 See [LICENSE](LICENSE) for further details.